 - hormone therapy

-You might not have all of these treatments.
-Your doctor will talk you through your treatment plan.
+You might have one or more of these treatments.
+Your doctor or specialist nurse will talk you through your treatment plan.

 Cancer beyond the breast area

 A regional recurrence is cancer that comes back in: